AFx3/AFx3.github.io/index.md

 Teaching assistant for the M.Sc. courses “Advanced Software Engineering and “Mobile and Cyber-Physical Systems”.

-Since November 2024, PhD student at the "IMT School for Advanced Studies Lucca", enrolled in the Systems Science - Software Quality track, supervisors Letterio Galletta and Pierpaolo
-Degano.
-Memober of the SySMA research unit.
+Since November 2024, PhD student at the "IMT School for Advanced Studies Lucca", enrolled in the Systems Science - Software Quality track, supervisors Letterio Galletta and Pierpaolo Degano.
+Member of the SySMA research unit.

 ---